ELEVATE NXT 2026 — Round 3

 Deeptech & IP

 The output is a compliance document.
-The engineering underneath it sits at the intersection of five technology domains — none of which solves this problem individually.
+The engineering sits at the intersection of five disciplines — none of which alone reaches the frontier.
+The problem has remained unsolved not for lack of trying, but because the intersection is the hard part.

 OT/IT